-- In many areas of the country, compliance will be difficult if not impossible due to a number of factors, including: - Exceedingly limited technological options to reduce emissions.
-EPA itself admits that 40 percent of necessary reductions must be met by "unknown controls" currently not in existence. - A greatly reduced ability to devise practical control strategies due to the tightened standard's proximity to background ozone levels unaffiliated with local anthropogenic emissions. - Growing populations and business expansion-while undoubtedly positive for local economies-exacerbate ozone compliance challenges, particularly those regions with manufacturing and industrialbased economies. - If EPA moves forward as proposed, these challenges will combine to result in a spike in Clean Air Act noncompliance penalties, including transportation "conformity lapses" that could cause the cutoff of federal transportation.
+- Exceedingly limited technological options to reduce emissions.
+EPA itself admits that 40 percent of necessary reductions must be met by "unknown controls" currently not in existence. - A greatly reduced ability to devise practical control strategies due to the tightened standard's proximity to background ozone levels unaffiliated with local anthropogenic emissions. - Growing populations and business expansion-while undoubtedly positive for local economies-exacerbate ozone compliance challenges, particularly those regions with manufacturing and industrialbased economies. - If EPA moves forward as proposed, these challenges will combine to result in a spike in Clean Air Act noncompliance penalties, including transportation "conformity lapses" that could cause the cutoff of federal transportation funding.
 With the exception of certain exemptions, these penalties impact all highway and transit projects that receive federal funding, as well as non-federally funded projects in need of federal approvals or permits. - Adding insult to injury, construction delays resulting from withheld transportation funding will only worsen traffic congestion, thereby increasing ozone-forming emissions.